boukew99/boukew99.github.io/log/linux.md

 https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73

 ## Repairing Unbootable Linux
 So one day you just wake up, open your computer, and start up linux, only to see that it does not start up for some reason you cannot make out(not sure what the command text means).
 The last line was something along the line of `reached target Bluetooth support`.
 Anyway, what to do?
 Let's see what `Ubuntu Advanced Options` means.
 It has a recovery mode?
-That might be what I need, (let's see what recovery mode is)(https://linuxhint.com/boot-ubuntu-into-recovery-mode/).
+That might be what I need, [let's see what recovery mode is](https://linuxhint.com/boot-ubuntu-into-recovery-mode/).
 There are some option to fix what is going and then I remembered Ubuntu giving notifications about memory space getting full.
 Could that be it?
 It cleans some libraries, automatically selected.
 And yes!
 It boots normally again.
 So just keep calm and fix it!
-And next time maybe backup progress of a 2 weeks!
+And next time maybe backup progress of 2 weeks!